Normand Shay

-Normand Morse "Norm, Norman" Shay (February 3, 1899 in Huntsville, Ontario — November 28, 1968) was a Canadian ice hockey player who played two seasons in the National Hockey League for the Boston Bruins and the Toronto St. Pats between 1924 and 1926.
+Norman Morse "Norm, Norman" Shay (February 3, 1899, in Huntsville, Ontario – November 28, 1968) was a Canadian ice hockey player who played two seasons in the National Hockey League for the Boston Bruins and the Toronto St. Pats between 1924 and 1926.
 The rest of his career, which lasted from 1921 to 1930, was spent in the United States Amateur Hockey Association and minor Canadian–American Hockey League.